Thank You Letters

-Now to finalize your Thank You Letters topic, if you have visa & work permit and if your cover letter and CV or resume are ready, you may email them through the CV & resume distribution services to employers and job recruiters worldwide.
-Take a look at dress code and start preparing for a job interview.
+Now to finalize your Thank You Letters topic, if you have a visa & work permit and if your cover letter and CV or resume are ready, you may email them through the CV & resume distribution services to employers and job recruiters worldwide.
+Take a look at the dress code and start preparing for a job interview.

 Good luck with your thank you letters!